danghuutruong/fumo-nuke-by-truongtrung-v2/README.md

 - Auto nuke activates upon the bot joining a channel.
 - Shuffle all channel positions and roles within the server in 1 minute.
 - Added a `help` command for users to get familiar with.
+- Added a new variable shuffleChannelsActive to track the state of the shuffle_channels command.
+- Updated the shuffleChannels function to set shuffleChannelsActive to true when it starts and false when it finishes.
+- Updated the performAttack function to check if autoNukeActive or shuffleChannelsActive are true before executing.
+- Updated the auto_nuke command to check if shuffleChannelsActive is true before starting.
+- Updated the shuffle_channels command to check if autoNukeActive or attackActive are true before executing.
+- This should ensure that shuffle_channels and auto_nuke/attack commands do not interfere with each other.

 ## Command Usage
 ```!attack``` - Execute an attack on the server